A Ranking Representation of Optimal Sequential Search: Omitted Proofs

-Assume now that each action in the branching bandit process is assigned a Gittins index $\mathcal{G}_i$.
-We introduce an additional condition, the Invariance assumption, which requires that both the branching structure and the potential payoffs of actions remain constant across stages.
-Although not stated in \citet{keller2003branching}, this assumption is implicitly maintained throughout their analysis.
-It ensures that the Gittins index associated with any given action remains stable over time.
-In practice, this condition may be violated by unforeseen external shocks, such as temporal changes or product stockouts.
-Taken together, the Independence and Invariance assumptions imply that the set of potential actions and their associated values remains unchanged both in expectation and throughout the realized decision process, thereby allowing alternatives across stages to be directly compared.

-We now prove Lemma \ref{lem:equivalence}, which establishes that the probability of an action ranking implied by choices in a branching bandit process is identical to that of a partial ranking defined over the set of all available actions.
-Specifically, we show that in a branching bandit process, the joint probability of making an optimal choice and a full ranking at two consecutive stages with different choice sets is equal to the probability of jointly ranking the same actions over the union of those two sets.
-The proof of Lemma \ref{lem:equivalence} closely follows the logic in \cite{luce1959individual}.
-Let $P_A(x)$ denote the probability of selecting element $x$ from choice set $A$, and more generally, let $P_A(B)$ denote the probability that the selected element lies in subset $B \subset A$.
-Let $R_B(\rho)$ denote the probability of a full ranking $\rho$ over all alternatives in choice set $B$.\footnote{We do not impose transitivity on rankings explicitly, as it naturally follows from the conditions below.}
+We now prove Lemma \ref{lem:equivalence}.
+The lemma states that in a branching project, when two consecutive stages have different choice sets, the joint probability of selecting an optimal action in the first stage and producing a full ranking in the second stage equals the probability of a ranking defined on the union of the two stage specific sets that is consistent with these events.
+The proof follows \citet{luce1959individual}.
+Let $P_\mathcal{A}(x)$ denote the probability of selecting element $x$ from the choice set $\mathcal{A}$, and let $P_\mathcal{A}(\mathcal{B})$ denote the probability that the selected element lies in $\mathcal{B} \subset \mathcal{A}$.
+Let $R_\mathcal{A}(\rho)$ denote the probability of a full ranking $\rho$ over all alternatives in $\mathcal{A}$.